codota/tabnine-vscode/README.md

 ## Easy & Secure GitHub Integration

 Take your Team Learning even farther with GitHub integration.
-Tabnine makes it easy and secure for Pro users to grant their AI assistant read-access to the Github repositories they specify.
+Tabnine makes it easy and secure for Team users to grant their AI assistant read-access to the Github repositories they specify.
 Simply assign the repositories you want your AI assistant to learn from, and provide the permissions.

 Every line of team-created code your AI assistant learns from amplifies the accuracy of its code completion predictions, boosting productivity for you and your entire development team.
 <br />